 Sam Nhlengethwa, a contemporary artist based in Johannesburg, South Africa, is a prolific artist who has worked in a range of media, exploring multiple themes: life under the Apartheid regime, jazz icons, daily life in South Africa’s townships, and miners.

-For his Tribute series, Nhlengethwa created a range of prints that pay homage to several artists that have "paved the way for South African art."
-These include South African artists such as David Goldblatt, William Kentridge, and Gerard Sekoto, but also international artists such as Romare Bearden, Henri Matisse, and Jean-Michel Basquiat.
+For his Tribute series, Nhlengethwa created a range of prints that pay homage to several artists that have, in his words, "paved the way for South African art."
+These include South African artists such as David Goldblatt, William Kentridge, and Gerard Sekoto, but also international artists including Romare Bearden, Henri Matisse, and Jean-Michel Basquiat.
 By recognizing their influences upon his own work, Nhlengethwa shows an exchange of ideas within and across borders that moves past the oft-stated influence of African artworks on avant-garde European artists.
 His Tribute Series confirms that African artists are by no means working in an isolated context, but are active participants in a global art world.

 This installation highlights two works from Nhlengethwa’s Tribute series recently acquired by UMMA.